Luxuries…

 Hope you had a gr8 Onam.

-4. Alexis Leon said,
+4. Alexis Leon says:

 Sreejith: Very true.